-- Tensions within Ukraine.
-Within Ukraine, the "war" of laws and decrees ceased; mutual threats between the Ukrainian government and the Crimean administration ended; and there were no further reports of the buildup of forces.
-No outbreaks of violence, or threats of violence, pertaining to separatism in Crimea were reported in either the Keesing's Record of World Events or the Lexis-Nexis database during the years from 1999 to 2006.
-However, some Crimeans, and Russian political leaders and citizens, did not become reconciled to Crimea being part of Ukraine.
-164
+Tensions within Ukraine.
+Within Ukraine, the "battle" of laws and decrees ceased; mutual threats between the Ukrainian government and the Crimean administration ended; and there were no further reports of the buildup of forces.
+No outbreaks of violence, or threats of violence, pertaining to separatism in Crimea were reported in either Keesing's Record of World Events or the Lexis-Nexis database during the years from 1999 to 2006.
+However, some Crimeans, and Russian political leaders and citizens, did not become reconciled to Crimea being part of Ukraine.16

-- Tensions between Ukraine and Russia.
-The settlement of the issue of Crimean autonomy within Ukraine reduced tensions between Ukraine and Russia: there were no further reports in Keesing's Record of World Events or the Lexis-Nexis database during the years from 1999 to 2006 of threats of force by Russia, or of the Russian parliament making efforts to regain Crimea.
-However, other factors contributed to the reduction of tensions such as the 1997 treaty between Ukraine and Russia that unequivocally recognized Crimea as part of Ukraine, and agreements regarding the Black Sea Fleet.
+Tensions between Ukraine and Russia.
+The settlement of the issue of Crimean autonomy within Ukraine reduced tensions between Ukraine and Russia: there were no reports in Keesing's Record of World Events or the Lexis-Nexis database from 1999 to 2006 of threats of force by Russia, or of the Russian parliament making efforts to regain Crimea.
+However, other factors contributed to the reduction of tensions such as agreements regarding the Black Sea Fleet, and the 1997 treaty between Ukraine and Russia that unequivocally recognized Crimea as part of Ukraine.

-- Regional tensions.
-The primary evidence of reduced tensions in the region was that the OSCE closed its Mission to Ukraine on the basis of the successful implementation of its mandate, and because the Ukrainian government and the Crimean administration had normalized their relations.
-There was no further direct HCNM involvement, and no situations regarding Crimea arose that required the attention of the OSCE leadership.
+Regional tensions.
+The primary evidence of reduced tensions in the region was that the OSCE closed its Mission to Ukraine on the basis of the successful implementation of its mandate, and because the Ukrainian government and the Crimean administration had normalized their relations.17 There was no further direct HCNM involvement, and no situations regarding Crimea arose that required the attention of the OSCE leadership.18

-&lt;sup>164 Woehrel, Ukraine: Current Issues and U.S. Policy, June 7, 2006, 1.
+16 Woehrel, Ukraine Current Issues and U.S. Policy, June 7, 2006, 1.

-&lt;sup>165 "OSCE Mission to Ukraine," OSCE Newsletter, April 1999, 6.
+17 "OSCE Mission to Ukraine," OSCE Newsletter, April 1999, 6.
 However, the OSCE established an OSCE Project Coordinator in Ukraine to plan, carry out, and monitor the activities of OSCE institutions.
+18 As of the time of the completion of this study in 2007.

-Chapter 5: OSCE Principles and Estonia
+Chapter 5.
+Case Study 2: OSCE Principles and Estonia